kclinx/android_device_zte_sapphire/README.md

-# android_device_ans_ul40
+# android_device_zte_sapphire
-Android device configuration for ANS UL40 msm8909
+Android device configuration for zte sapphire msm8909

 # This is a WIP, does not boot yet